 Functional workbooks with live formulas: P&L, KPI, Pricing, Budget, Retail, Booking, Risk.

-Presentation-ready PPTX decks for every module with branded styling and speaker notes.
+Presentation-ready PDF decks for every module with branded styling and speaker notes.

 Printable workbooks with exercises, reflection spaces, and assessment guidance.